 The bag note is typical burley.
 Dark hay, wood, earthy, cocoa, vegetative grassy, but also surprisingly sweet.
 Like a molasses semi sweetness.
 It’s in a broken flake that’s soft and easily manipulated.

 Packs and lights flawlessly .

 The taste is woody, old barn hay, oats, grains, and cocoa powder.
 It’s quite nice.
 None of the sharp mouth feel I get with other burley blends.
 No tongue bite.
 At times it is semi sweet like molasses but this is far from a sweet tobacco.
-The retrohale is great with some added baking spices.
-Does get a little harsh if pushed.
+The retrohale is great with some added baking spices and toasted bread.
+Does get a little harsh if pushed too hot.
+The nic on this is mild too.
+Can get dry as the bowl continues to the bottom becoming more woody and nutty in flavor.
 This is by far my favorite burley blend.

 Individual reviews are the opinion(s) of the contributor and do not reflect the opinion(s)

 of STC Holdings LLC.
 Published review content of this website is considered the

 copyright intellectual property of the reviewer and STC Holdings LLC and may not be

 reproduced in any manner without the expressed written consent of STC Holdings LLC.